#use "topfind";;

 We introduce several major element-wise operations like arithmetic operations in

 this section.
-Here is an example of Vec.add
+Here is an example of Vec.add for element-wise addition.

 # let x = [%vec [10.0; 20.0; 30.0]];;